druths/xp/README.md

 and run it again.

-If you choose to run a task which has unmarked dependencies, these will be run before the task itself is run.
+If you choose to run a task which has unmarked dependencies, these will be run before the task itself is run - in this way, an entire workflow can be run using a single command.

 A task contains *blocks* which describe the actual computational steps being taken.
 As is seen in the example above, blocks can contain code for various